01 of 08

 Wrapping Round Soaps

-Those of you who make round soaps in PVC pipe molds have a different challenge - the shape of the soap.
+If you make round soaps in PVC pipe molds, you have a different challenge: the shape of the soap.
 You can shrink wrap them, or use a coffee filter or a round piece of paper and wrap that around the soap.
 Then, place a label firmly over the edges of the paper.
-It's a simple, clean, nice-looking way to wrap round soaps.Continue to 6 of 8 below.
+It's a simple, clean, attractive way to wrap round soaps.Continue to 6 of 8 below.

 06 of 08